AnatolyMuntean/flask-demo/README.md

 Dummy Python web-application that covers most of the Flask framework basic functionality.

 ## Usage
+Run directly by typing in terminal `./run.py`

+**OR**

-This is a WSGI application, for apache2 users you would need to install `libapache2-mod-wsgi` and enable it - `a2enmod wsgi`.
+Run as a WSGI application, for apache2 users you would need to install `libapache2-mod-wsgi` and enable it - `a2enmod wsgi`.

 In your virtual host (change values in square brackets to yours):
 ```